-Summer Camp hours are 9:00 AM – 12:00 PM, Monday through Friday.
+Summer Arts Camp hours are 9:00 AM – 12:00 PM, Monday through Friday.
 We offer three

 2-week long sessions.
 Space in our summer camp program is limited to 24 children per session.

-First Session: June 25 – July 6 — Campers explore a multidisciplinary arts-based program and will present a showcase on July 5 at 11:00 AM.
+First Session: June 22 – July 3 — Campers explore a multidisciplinary arts-based program and will present a showcase on July 2 at 11:40 AM.

-Second Session: July 9 – July 20 — Campers explore a multidisciplinary arts-based program and will present a showcase on July 19 at 11:00 AM.
+Second Session: July 6 – July 17 — Campers explore a multidisciplinary arts-based program and will present a showcase on July 16 at 11:40 AM.

-Third Session: July 23 – August 3 — Campers explore a multidisciplinary arts-based program and will present a showcase on August 2 at 11:00 AM.
+Third Session: July 20 – July 31 — Campers explore a multidisciplinary arts-based program and will present a showcase on July 30 at 11:40 AM.

 Financial Aid is available for all Old Town School summer camps.
-Applications are available as hard copies only, beginning on December 1, 2017.
+Applications are available as hard copies only, beginning on November 13, 2019.
 You may pick up an application at the front desk of 4544 N. Lincoln Avenue or 4545 N. Lincoln Avenue.
 Please ask specifically for the Summer Camp Financial Aid application, as it is in a different format (and color!) than our other financial aid applications.

 To submit your application, you'll need to drop off your completed form during regular business hours with an attached copy of your most recent 1040 tax return (for proof of household income).
 Once your application for financial aid is received, you can expect to hear from us within two weeks.
 If you qualify for financial aid, we'll let you know your award amount at that time.
 Financial aid for summer camp has rolling admission, and will be distributed to qualifying families on a first-come, first-serve basis.
-Since financial aid is awarded only as long as funds are available, we strongly encourage you to apply by March 1, 2018.
+Since financial aid is awarded only as long as funds are available, we strongly encourage you to apply by March 1, 2020.

 Each camp session has two different morning classes.
 All camp groups rotate through these classes, and each group therefore experiences both of the classes equally during the course of each week.
 Every class day, campers will experience a collaborative class period, where both groups and teachers will come together to play, and to shape the showcase On Fridays, the campers will not have class, but will spend the day at Welles Park, weather permitting.

-Our camp offers a wide variety of classes every summer, and the line-up always changes from year to year!
-Our classes are all based in music, theater, art, dance, and movement.
+Our camp offers a wide variety of classes every summer, and the line-up changes from year to year!
+Our classes are all based in music, theatre, art, dance, and movement.
 The camp classes allow children the opportunity to deeply explore many areas of the arts, all while taking part in both individual and collaborative learning processes.

 While many of the classes use instruments and special equipment, all of those materials are provided by the camp, at no additional cost to you.
 Because our campers move around in many classes, we ask that all children wear secure, closed-toe shoes to camp and shorts underneath all dresses or skirts!